LTLA/gesel-manuscript/paper.md

 # Summary

 `gesel` is a Javascript package for performing gene set enrichment analyses within the browser.
-Developers can incorporate `gesel` into their web applications to provide gene set enrichment capabilities to their user experience.
-Importantly, `gesel` operates fully within the user's device, i.e., the client; there is no need for a dedicated backend server to perfrom the computation.
+All calculations are performed on the client device, without any no need for a dedicated backend server.
-This eliminates concerns around cost, scalability, latency, and data ownership that are associated with a backend architecture.
+This eliminates concerns around cost, scalability, latency, and data ownership that are associated with a backend-based architecture.
 We demonstrate the use of `gesel` with a basic web application that performs enrichment analyses on user-supplied genes with sets derived from the Gene Ontology and MSigDB.
+Developers can also use `gesel` to incorporate gene set enrichment capabilities into their own applications.

 # Statement of need